dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 - Otherwise, the single most-specific extension's member is invoked with the extension's type parameters bound to the types found by inference, and with `this ` bound to the receiver.

 - An extension method can be invoked explicitly using the syntax `ExtensionName(object).method(args)`.
 Type arguments can be applied to the extension explicitly as well, `MyList<String>(listOfString).quickSort()`.
 Such an invocation overrides all extension resolution.
 It is a compile-time error if `ExtensionName` would not apply to the `object.method(args)` invocation if it was in scope.
+It is a compile-time error if the extension `ExtensionName` doesn't declare a member named `method`.

 - The override can also be used for extensions imported with a prefix (which are not otherwise in scope): `prefix.ExtensionName(object).method(args)`.